Kate McCready, she/her/hers Interim Associate University Librarian for Content & Collections

 - Interim Associate University Librarian for Content & Collections

-• Collection Management & Preservation (CMP) provides strategic stewardship of University of Minnesota Libraries content to ensure continuing access for future generations of users through stabilizing physical materials to ensure usability, reformatting materials to ensure long-term access to their content, implementing preventative preservation practices throughout the Libraries, and promoting preservation and providing educational opportunities for Libraries staff and users.
+• Collection Management & Preservation (CMP) provides strategic stewardship of University of Minnesota Libraries content to ensure continuing access for future generations of users through stabilizing physical materials to ensure usability, reformatting materials to ensure long-term access to their content, implementing preventative preservation practices throughout the Libraries.

 • Copyright Information Services provides copyright education and consultation programs and provides strategy and policy guidance on related topics for the Libraries and the University.

-Kate's permanent position is the Director of the Content Services department which is comprised of Interlibrary Loan and the Open Scholarship and Publishing Services [OSPS] unit within the University Libraries.
-OSPS provides Copyright Permissions Services, and Publishing Services.
-Kate is responsible for the oversight of the University of Minnesota's borrowing efforts, facilitating our affiliates reuse of published content, while also providing services and infrastructure that support the creation, production, and dissemination of UMN faculty and instructor produced digital scholarship.
-Formerly, she was the director of the Experts@Minnesota site which creates profiles for University of Minnesota faculty to allow for research networking and the discovery of our institution's expertise.
-She has also been the project manager for EthicShare, a research environment created for the field of bioethics by the University of Minnesota's Center for Bioethics, University Libraries, and Department of Computer Science that now resides at Johns Hopkins University.
-Kate is a librarian, with an MLIS from the University of Wisconsin Milwaukee.
-At the University of Minnesota, she has served at the reference desk, taught research methodology classes, led a variety of reference and information services, and coordinated several grant projects.
+Formerly, Kate was the Director of the Content Services department which comprised the Interlibrary Loan/Digital Delivery and the Open Scholarship and Publishing Services [OSPS] units.
+OSPS provided Copyright Permissions Services, and Publishing Services.
+In this role, Kate was responsible for the oversight of the University of Minnesota's borrowing efforts, facilitating our affiliates' reuse of published content, while also providing services and infrastructure that support the creation, production, and dissemination of UMN faculty and instructor produced digital scholarship.
+Kate also served as the Publishing Services librarian for the Libraries’ Content Services initiative, was the program director of Experts@Minnesota which creates profiles for University of Minnesota faculty and researchers to allow for research networking and the discovery of our institution's expertise, and the project manager for EthicShare, a research environment created for the field of bioethics by the University of Minnesota's Center for Bioethics, University Libraries, and Department of Computer Science.
+It now resides at Johns Hopkins University.
+Earlier in her career, she provided and led a variety of reference and information services, taught research methodology classes, ran a Foundation Center Cooperating Collection, served as the editor of Foundations in Wisconsin, and coordinated several grant projects.
+She is a librarian, with an MLIS from the University of Wisconsin Milwaukee.